 We are living in a digital era where everything seems to be connected with a digital device.
 To keep things running, digital content providers are becoming a top priority of tech-savvy companies.
 The role of the digital content specialist varies greatly depending on the job title.

 A graphic designer or a freelancer working from home can be described as a digital content specialist.
 There is no typical pay scale associated with this job; however, digital content specialists enjoy a lot of flexibility in their working hours, and one can do this well with just some good experience under their belt and many not even requiring so much as an associate degree.

 #10 Information Security Analyst

 To safeguard the public interest, information security analysts are a type of police force of the future.
 The job of information security analysts is to make systems impenetrable.
 There will be more than 100,000 jobs in the next five years, making it one of the fastest-growing opportunities for those with degrees in computer science or associated.
-As of 2017, the average salary in the field is $70,401.
+As of 2017, the average salary in the field was $70,401.